HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 Gather the appropriate gel combs depending on the number of samples being loaded.
 There should be a well for each sample, along with at least 2-4 spaces for ladder (2 ladder wells per row of samples is recommended).

-Squeeze the gel tray into corresponding rig or external gel caster (depending on size and brand of the rig).
+Squeeze the gel tray into the corresponding rig or external gel caster (depending on the size and brand of the rig).
 Make sure gaskets are snug and not kinked or extruded; use 1x TAE to wet and lubricate if needed.
 Ensure that gel tray is on a flat surface and level.

 ### Making a Gel

 To make a 1% agarose gel:

-1. Measure appropriate volume of 1x TAE using a 1000 mL graduated cylinder and add to a clean 500 mL Pyrex.
-Use scale to measure agarose on a weigh boat.
+1. Measure an appropriate volume of 1x TAE using a 1000 mL graduated cylinder and add to a clean 500 mL Pyrex.
+Use a scale to measure agarose on a weigh boat.
 Add agarose to 1x TAE, then swirl to mix in agarose before heating.
 Quantities of TAE and agarose will vary depending on the size of rig used.

 | Rig size | 1x TAE | Agarose|
 | ----- | ----- | ----|